10 AI Coding Tools That Will Transform Your Workflow in 2026

 3. Replit Ghostwriter

-Best for: Collaborative coding sessions and quick iterations.
+Best for: Collaborative coding in browser-based environments.

 4. Codeium